Intuitive Machines Nova-C

-The Intuitive Machines Nova-C, or simply Nova-C, is a class of lunar landers designed by Intuitive Machines (IM) to deliver small payloads to the surface of the Moon.
-Intuitive Machines was one of three service providers awarded task orders in 2019 for delivery of NASA science payloads to the Moon.
+The Intuitive Machines Nova-C, or simply Nova-C, is a class of lunar landers designed by Intuitive Machines (IM) to deliver small payloads to the lunar surface.

-The IM-1 lunar lander, named Odysseus (pronounced /əˈdɪsiəs/ ə-DISS-ee-əs), was launched by a SpaceX Falcon 9 rocket on 15 February 2024, reached lunar orbit on 21 February, and landed on the lunar surface on 22 February.
-This marked the inaugural Nova-C landing on the Moon and the first American spacecraft to perform a soft landing on the Moon in over 50 years.
 It is the first spacecraft to use methalox propulsion to navigate between the Earth and the Moon.

-The second Nova-C lander with the IM-2 Athena mission with Micro-Nova Gracie and other rovers and payloads was launched on 27 February 2025, and a third Nova-C lander on the IM-3 mission is scheduled for no earlier than October 2025.
+The first Nova-C, named Odysseus, was launched for the IM-1 mission on 15 February 2024 and landed on the lunar surface on 22 February.
+This was the first American spacecraft to perform a soft landing on the Moon in over 50 years.
+Athena, the second Nova-C lander, was launched on 27 February 2025 for the IM-2 mission.
+It carried the Micro-Nova Gracie and other rovers and payloads.
+A third Nova-C will conduct the IM-3 mission, scheduled for the second half of 2026.
 SpaceX is under contract to provide Falcon 9 launches for each of the three landers.

 Funding

 In 2017, Space Policy Directive 1 signaled the intention of returning NASA astronauts to the Moon.
 NASA documents obtained by The New York Times suggested the agency would involve the private spaceflight sector in the effort.

 In 2018, NASA solicited bids from nine companies, including Intuitive Machines, for the Commercial Lunar Payload Services (CLPS) program.
+Intuitive Machines was one of three service providers awarded task orders in 2019 for delivery of NASA science payloads to the Moon.
 CLPS is part of the NASA Artemis program; one of the long term goals of Artemis is establishing a permanent crewed base on the Moon.
 Intuitive Machines was one of three service providers awarded task orders in 2019 for delivery of NASA science payloads to the Moon.

 In 2021, Intuitive Machines received a NASA contract that was initially valued at US$77 million to conduct lunar landings for NASA.
 After contract modifications, the total contract value came to US$118 million in 2024.